 “Malawi Tea 2020 is a rare coalition of parties that have the collective power to bring about positive change in the industry.
 We welcome the progress made on wages, nutrition and worker representation.
 Nevertheless, these vulnerable workers need all companies, retailers, buyers, and producers to step up further if a living wage is to become the norm by 2020”.

 Living wages for workers

-Malawi Tea 2020 is a ground-breaking programme that is truly able to tackle the issue of living wages in the sector.
-ETP is driving forward progress, prompting the industry to go further and implement improved and innovative business practices so that wages can sustainably be increased.
+Malawi Tea 2020 was a ground-breaking programme that was truly able to tackle the issue of living wages in the sector.
+ETP drove forward progress, prompting the industry to go further and implement improved and innovative business practices so that wages can sustainably be increased.